 For each technical area to be assessed in the EIS, the existing (year of 2018) conditions at each of the project sites will be described.
 The analysis framework begins with an assessment of existing conditions, which serves as a starting point for the projection of future conditions both with and without the proposed project and the analysis of impacts.
-Certain technical analyses in this EIS rely on comparisons of existing project populations of workers and visitors, the population for which for each project site is estimated.
+Certain technical analyses in this EIS rely on comparisons of existing project populations of workers and visitors.